Maghrebi Arabs: 7th century

 Arab migration first started in 647 with the Arab conquest of the Maghreb under the Rashidun Caliphate, when Abdallah ibn Sa'd led the invasion with 20,000 soldiers from Medina in the Arabian Peninsula.
 The invasion swiftly took over Tripolitania and then defeated a much larger Byzantine army at the Battle of Sufetula in the same year, forcing the new Byzantine Exarch of Africa to pay tribute.

 Increasing Arab migration towards the end of the 7th century finally overcame Berber and Byzantine resistance, gradually converting the Berbers to Islam and incorporating the entire Maghreb into the Umayyad Caliphate.
 Throughout the period of conquest, Arab migrants settled in all parts of the Maghreb, coming as peaceful newcomers and were welcomed everywhere.
 Large Arab settlements were established in many areas.
-A considerable portion of the Arab settlers belonged to the Najdi tribe of Banu Tamim.
+A considerable portion of the Arab colonists belonged to the Najdi tribe of Banu Tamim, though these colonies would later fall into decadence and were gradually absorbed into the local population.
 Arabians arrived in the Maghreb in large numbers after an expedition by the Banu Muzaina tribe to the Maghreb under the leadership of Zayd ibn Haritha al-Kalbi in the 7th–8th century.
 The Arab Muslim conquerors had a much more durable impact on the culture of the Maghreb than did the region's conquerors before and after them, and by the 11th century, the Berbers had become Islamized and Arabized.

 During the Umayyad conquest, 40,000 Arab troops from Egypt were brought in.
 The Umayyads controlled the vast territory of the Maghreb through a military force of 50,000 Arabian soldiers who originally served in Egypt.
 These became a hereditary ruling class primarily made up of the conquerors and their descendants with very few outsiders.
 Land grants were given to these soldiers, creating a landed Arab aristocracy with extensive landholdings, cultivated in many cases by slaves from sub-Saharan Africa.
 An example of these were the Fihrids, descendants of Uqba ibn Nafi, who occupied a privileged position in Ifriqiyan and Andalusi society.
 There were other powerful Arab settlers who briefly appeared in the sources, especially those of Qurayshi ancestry.
 Arab settlers mostly settled in cities, such as Kairouan, until the migration of the nomadic Banu Hilal and Banu Sulaym in the 11th century.
 The Umayyad Caliphate was aware of the importance of the importance of the spread and settlement of Arabs in the Maghreb.
 Umayyad Caliph Hisham ibn Abd al-Malik swore that he would send a large army and added "I will not leave a single Berber compound without pitching beside it a tent of a tribesman from Qays or Tamim".
 During this time, the majority of Maghrebi Arabs were Qahtanites from South Arabia.